Horton-Tucker comes up big in OT as Lakers edge Knicks

-LOS ANGELES (AP)The Los Angeles Lakers are still missing LeBron James and are without a point guard, but Talen Horton-Tucker came up big when the defending NBA champions needed it.

-Horton-Tucker made the go-ahead 3-pointer with 21.1 seconds remaining in overtime, and the Lakers improved their hopes of avoiding the play-in tournament with a 101-99 victory over the New York Knicks on Tuesday night.
+LOS ANGELES (AP) — Talen Horton-Tucker made the go-ahead 3-pointer with 21.1 seconds remaining in overtime, and the Los Angeles Lakers improved their hopes of avoiding the play-in tournament and prevented the New York Knicks from clinching a postseason berth with a 101-99 victory Tuesday night.

-With James missing another game to get his sprained right ankle as healthy as possible and Alex Caruso departing early due to right foot soreness, Horton-Tucker had to step up and shoulder some of the responsibilities at point guard.

-”He’s got big guts and he showed that with that shot,” Lakers coach Frank Vogel said. ”He had a young player type of night with good and bad plays.
-He kept his poise though and remained confident.”
+The Knicks trailed 98-93 with 1:56 remaining, but scored six straight points to grab the lead, including Julius Randle’s 3-pointer with 1:11 left.
+In a game that saw 23 lead changes, Horton-Tucker came up with the big shot when the Lakers needed it most.
+He scored seven of his 13 points in overtime.

 Kyle Kuzma, who missed Sunday’s game due to lower back tightness, led the Lakers with 23 points and Anthony Davis scored 20.

-”We know the position we are in.
-We are playing desperate.
-That is all we can do,” Davis said. ”This win is a confidence booster for us.
-If LeBron comes back tomorrow, hopefully we can get him acclimated and back in the rhythm.
-We want him to get healthy and be ready for the playoffs.”

-Randle had 31 points and Rose 27.
+Randle had 31 points and Derrick Rose 27 for the Knicks, who were hoping to clinch their first postseason berth since 2013 with a victory.
 New York, Atlanta and Miami are all tied at 38-31, but only the Heat have secured their spot in the top six of the Eastern Conference.

 The Knicks had a 42-40 advantage midway through the second quarter before the Lakers ran off nine straight points — including six by Kuzma — to go up 49-42 with 3:42 remaining.
 That was the largest lead by any team the first three quarters.

-Knicks: New York was 3-3 on the road trip and was trying to win both of its games in LA for the first time since the 1996-97 season. … Alec Burks (bruised left knee) and Immanuel Quickley (sprained left ankle) were out for the third straight game.
+Knicks: Alec Burks (bruised left knee) and Immanuel Quickley (sprained left ankle) were out for the third straight game.

-Lakers: Drummond (16 points, 18 rebounds) posted his 25th double-double this season, including his seventh since joining Los Angeles on March 28.
+Lakers: Alex Caruso got the start but only played seven minutes in the first quarter due to right foot soreness. … Drummond (16 points, 18 rebounds) posted his 25th double-double this season, including his seventh since joining Los Angeles on March 28.

 UP NEXT